Explore New Possibilities

 Our impacts to date include:

-• New forms of public pedagogy in partnership with young people and industry [link to Powerhouse and Edge Impact videos]
+New forms of public pedagogy in partnership with young people and industry (see our work with the Powerhouse and with Edge Impact).

-• Evidence-based advice and resources for teaching and policy-making [LINK to podcasts]
+Evidence-based advice and resources for teaching and policy-making.

-• Improved young people’s sense of political efficacy, and informed and engaged citizenship.
-[LINK to content by young people]
+Improved young people’s sense of political efficacy, and informed and engaged citizenship.

 OUR IMPACT